 Regularly updated, they provide an estimate of the average credit risk on a country’s businesses.
 This is an invaluable tool, giving an indication of a country’s potential influence on businesses’ financial commitments.

 Our analyses use a seven-level ranking.
-In ascending order of risk, these are: A1, A2, A3, A4, B, C and D.
+In ascending order of risk, these are: A1, A2, A3, A4, B, C, D and E.

 Last changes on country risk assessments

 |Country||Previous assessment||New assessment|